simplefoc/Arduino-FOC/README.md

 - C2 - voltage control

 Initial parameters:
-PI velocity P: 0.20,	 I: 20.00,	 Low passs filter Tf: 0.0000
+PI velocity P: 0.20,	 I: 20.00,	 Low pass filter Tf: 0.0000
 ```

 ###  Installation
 For those willing to experiment and to modify the code I suggest using the [minimal version](https://github.com/askuric/Arduino-FOC/tree/minimal) of the code.
- > This code is completely indepenedet and you can run it as any other Arduino Schetch without the need for any libraries.
+ > This code is completely independent and you can run it as any other Arduino Sketch without the need for any libraries.

-#### Github webiste downlaod
+#### Github website download
 - Make sure you are in [minimal branch](https://github.com/askuric/Arduino-FOC/tree/minimal)
-- Downlaod the code by clicking on the `Clone or Download > Download ZIP`.
+- Download the code by clicking on the `Clone or Download > Download ZIP`.
-- Unzip it and open the schetch in Arduino IDE.
+- Unzip it and open the sketch in Arduino IDE.

 #### Using terminal
 - Open the terminal: